tensorflow/docs/site/en/install/pip.md

     ### 5. Virtual environment configuration

     You can skip this section if you only run TensorFlow on the CPU.

+    Note: Symbolic links are only necessary in case the intended way doesn't work, i.e. the components aren't being detected, and/or conflict with the existing system CUDA installation.

     * Create symbolic links to NVIDIA shared libraries: